block-hczhai/block2-preview/docs/source/user/advanced.rst

 ``sample`` or ``restart_sample`` is the threshold for sampling.

 Setting the threshold to zero is allowed, but this may only be useful for some very small systems.

+Limitations: For non-zero total spin CSF sampling, the spin-adapted MPS must be in singlet embedding format.
+See the previous section.

 The following is an example of the input file: ::